 Traffic count data

 Contact Auckland Transport to request Traffic Count data across the Auckland region prior to 2012.
+Please note, data prior to 2012 is quite sparse and is only available in summary format, there is no guarantee there will be data available for every site.

 Traffic counts data explained